 Below, we will go into details of surgical vs. non-surgical fibroid treatment.
 At USA Fibroid Centers, our experts feel passionately that you should be informed of all available treatments.

-Hysterectomy vs. Uterine Fibroid Embolization
+Uterine Fibroid Embolization vs. Hysterectomy

-Not only are there numerous physical side effects to consider before having an invasive surgery, but many women do not anticipate the emotional side effects that come after a hysterectomy.
-The removal of the uterus can have a significant effect on mental health.
+Not only are there numerous physical side effects to consider before having invasive surgery, but many women do not anticipate the emotional side effects that come after a hysterectomy.
+The removal of the uterus can have a significant impact on mental health.
 These feelings of loss or depression can be intensified if the woman is of childbearing age and wishes to become pregnant in the future.
 Other women may experience depression because they feel like their womanhood is gone.
 Taking hormone replacements after a hysterectomy can also lead to negative thoughts and feelings.
 Dealing with painful physical symptoms can be exhausting and endless.
-Struggling through daily, physical stressors can negatively impact mood and mental health.
+Struggling through daily physical stressors can negatively impact mood and mental health.
 It is important to consider all the physical and emotional side effects before undergoing a hysterectomy.

 The overall recovery time from a hysterectomy is between 6 to 8 weeks.

 Uterine Fibroid Embolization is a non-surgical procedure performed at outpatient treatment centers like USA Fibroid Centers.
-The procedure involves an interventional radiologist administering a light sedative to the patient before inserting a catheter through a small incision in the groin or wrist area.
+The process involves an interventional radiologist administering a light sedative to the patient before inserting a catheter through a small incision in the groin or wrist area.
 An ultrasound is then used to guide the catheter to the artery supplying blood to the fibroid.
 Once the fibroid has been located, small particles will flow through the catheter to block the blood flow to the fibroid, causing it to shrink and eventually die.
-After the procedure, the catheter is removed and a small bandage placed over the incision.
-After the patient has had time to relax to allow the light sedative to wear off, the doctor will go over all recovery information, making certain the patient knows what to expect and when to come back for their follow-up visit.
+After the procedure, the catheter is removed, and a small bandage is placed over the incision.
+After the patient has had time to relax to allow the light sedative to wear off, the doctor will go over all recovery information, ensuring the patient knows what to expect and when to come back for their follow-up visit.
 The patient will then be able to go home to finish her recovery.

 When it comes to a hysterectomy vs. Uterine Fibroid Embolization, UFE involves less pain, fewer risks, and a shorter recovery.
 This minimally-invasive technique allows you to go home the same day as your procedure.
 Most women are back to normal activities within only one to two weeks, with no stitches or scarring involved.

-Myomectomy: Another type of fibroid surgery that removes only the fibroids instead of the entire uterus
+- Myomectomy: Another type of fibroid surgery that removes only the fibroids instead of the entire uterus

-Medications: Although some medications may offer symptomatic relief, only fibroid treatment like fibroid surgery or UFE can treat your symptoms at their source –– the fibroids themselves
+- Medications: Although some medications may offer symptomatic relief, only fibroid treatment like fibroid surgery or UFE can treat your symptoms at their source –– the fibroids themselves

-Uterine Fibroid Embolization: A minimally-invasive, outpatient procedure that shrinks your fibroids and can eliminate painful, uncomfortable, and inconvenient symptoms
+- Uterine Fibroid Embolization: A minimally-invasive, outpatient procedure that shrinks your fibroids and can eliminate painful, uncomfortable, and inconvenient symptoms